Highly Versal Torsors: Schematically Dominant Morphisms

 \begin{thm}[{\cite[Theorem 11.10.5]{EGA_iv_1967}}] Let $X$ be a locally noetherian $S$-scheme and let $\{f_i:Z_i\to X\}_{i\in I}$ be morphisms of $S$-schemes such that each $Z_i$ is flat over $S$.
 For $s\in S$, put $X_s=X\times_S \Spec k(s)$ and define $(Z_i)_s$, $(f_i)_s$ similarly.
 Then the family $\{f_i:Z_i\to X\}_{i\in I}$ is $S$-universally schematically dominant if and only if, for every $s\in S$, the family $\{(f_i)_s:(Z_i)_s\to X_s\}$ is schematically dominant. \end{thm}

 This theorem has a number of corollaries which we record.

-\begin{cor} Let $k$ be a field, let $X$ be a reduced $k$-scheme, and let $f:Y\to X$ be a morphism of $k$-schemes.
+\begin{cor} Let $k$ be a field, let $X$ be a reduced locally noetherian $k$-scheme, and let $f:Y\to X$ be a morphism of $k$-schemes.
 Then $f$ is dominant if and only if it is $k$-universally schematically dominant. \end{cor}

 \begin{cor} Suppose that $S$ is an affine noetherian scheme with infinite residue fields and let $n\in\N\cup\{0\}$.
 Let $\{f_i:S\to \bbA^n_S\}_{i\in I}$ be the $S$-sections of $\bbA^n$.
 Then the family $\{f_i:S\to \bbA^n_S\}_{i\in I}$ is $S$-universally schematically dominant. \end{cor}